hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">DHA Prevention</span> to prevent malicious actors from quickly identifying valid recipients.
     - Lightweight Directory Access Protocol (LDAP): an Internet protocol that email programs use to look up contact information from a server
   - reputation service
-    - insufficient info for a definitive verdict $\to$ return a reputation score based on characteristics of the file
+    - insufficient info for a definitive verdict -> return a reputation score based on characteristics of the file
-    - score <span style="color: #bb6600;">meets or exceeds</span> threshold $\to$ ESA applies confiured action in the mail policy
+    - score <span style="color: #bb6600;">meets or exceeds</span> threshold -> ESA applies confiured action in the mail policy
   - <span style="color: #bb6600;">Advanced Phishing Protection</span> (not on WSA)
     - sensor-based solution
     - another layer of defense